dart-lang/site-www/src/content/language/constructors.md

 ### Use initializing formal parameters

-To simplify the common pattern of assigning a constructor argument to an instance variable,
-Dart has *initializing formal parameters*.
+To simplify the common pattern of assigning a constructor argument to an instance variable, Dart has *initializing formal parameters*.

 In the constructor declaration, include `this.<propertyName>` and omit the body.
 The `this` keyword refers to the current instance.

 When the name conflict exists, use `this`.
 Otherwise, Dart style omits the `this`.
-An exception exists for the generative constructor: you must prefix the initializing formal parameter name with `this`.
+An exception exists for the generative constructor where you must prefix the initializing formal parameter name with `this`.

-Certain constructors and parts of constructors can't access `this`:
+As noted earlier in this guide, certain constructors and certain parts of constructors can't access `this`.
+These include:

 * Factory constructors
 * The right-hand side of an initializer list